margie-ynm/shoe-distribution/README.md

 ## Description

 _The application allows a user to input stores and shoe brands.
 It will not save if there is a blank field.
 It will also convert entry to titlecase.
-The user is able to click on an individual store or shoe brand, from list, and be navigated to its individual page.
+The user is able to click on a single store or shoe brand, from list, and be navigated to its individual page.
 Once there, editing or deleting item is possible.
-As well as, associating a store with a shoe brand and vice versa._
+In addition, the user is able to associate a store with a shoe brand and vice versa._

 ## Setup/Installation Requirements